 Behold Your God!

 We are going to say to the cities of Judah, “Behold your God!”
 (Isaiah 40:9).
 The archaeology project will lead to the delivering of that message.
-And because the Jewish nation will not heed the warning, it is going to experience the Tribulation holocaust.
+And because the Jewish nation will not heed the warning, it will experience the Tribulation holocaust.

 Hopefully, many Jews will still repent.